I’m a movie and TV dork.

 The Dark Knight trilogy: Ashar is a huge Batman fan and we have conversations about something Bat-ish almost daily.
 We’ve talked about how the Batsuit and technology like the Batmobile and Batarangs work; we talk about Batman’s (and Bruce Wayne’s) role in Gotham; why it’s important to have a confidant like Albert; and how Bruce Wayne, unlike a lot of the Marvel and DC superheroes, isn’t “special” on his own; he’s a guy with a fancy suit who learns from his mistakes and uses technology to his advantage.
 (We think he’s a lot like Iron Man!)

 Top Gun: More Tom Cruise.
-This time, he’s flying planes, and Ashar learned more about how that works, which is particularly interesting in that she’s never flown on a plane.
-She also learned that Cruise has a legit pilot’s license and does his own flying in real life.
+This time, he’s flying planes, and Ashar learned more about how that works, which is particularly interesting in that he had never flown on a plane when we watched it.
+He also learned that Cruise has a legit pilot’s license and does his own flying in real life.

 My Neighbor Totoro: We talked about how parents raise their children, how families deal with an illness or a hard time, and most importantly, how we all want a cat bus.
 (If you don’t know what this means, you need to watch this movie.)
 We also talked about how giving a gift isn’t always about the “value” of the gift nearly so much as it is the thought behind it.